Tagan516/Odin-Recipes/README.md

 # Odin-Recipes
-A basic website displaying a hnadful of recipes.
+A basic website displaying a handful of recipes.